podgajny/Notary/docs/prd-vercel-deployment.md

-# PRD: Vercel Deployment for Notary-web App
+# PRD: Vercel Deployment for Notary App

 ## Introduction/Overview

-This PRD outlines the deployment of the Notary-web application to Vercel's free tier platform.
+This PRD outlines the deployment of the Notary application to Vercel's free tier platform.
 The goal is to make the Vue 3 + Vite application publicly accessible on the internet with automatic deployments from the main branch and preview deployments for feature branches and pull requests.

 The current application is a simple note display MVP built with Vue 3, Vite, and TailwindCSS that shows static content.
 This deployment will serve as the foundation for future backend integration and user management features.

 ## Goals

-1. **Public Accessibility**: Make the Notary-web app accessible via a public URL on the internet
+1. **Public Accessibility**: Make the Notary app accessible via a public URL on the internet
 2. **Automated Deployments**: Set up automatic production deployments from the main branch
 3. **Preview Deployments**: Enable preview deployments for all feature branches and pull requests
 4. **Zero-Cost Hosting**: Utilize Vercel's free tier for hosting the static Vue application